examind-ai/support-documentation/get-started/lms-integrated/assessment-deeplink/blackboard.md

 # Blackboard

-Below you will find assessment deeplink instructions for Blackboard Ultra and Blackboard Classic.

 ## Blackboard Ultra

 From the Course Content section, click the **+** icon to add content and select Content Market.